hifahreza/INSY-695-Enterprise-Analytics-Group-Project/README.md

 Insight: A customer making 1-3 service calls is not an issue, but making 4-9 service calls greatly increases the risk of churn.

 ### Threats to Validity:

+Although our model is already having a very satisfactory accuracy, precision, and recall, our model is still subjected to prediction errors.
+The Adaboost model has an AUC score of 0.88, 8 false negatives and 32 false positives.
+Meanwhile the Catboost model has an AUC score of 0.92, 5 false negatives and 32 false positives out of 320 observations.
+This shows that our model is still subjected to certain degree of uncertainty.

 ### Recommendations: